makesites/grunt-3d/readme.md

 Grunt tasks for compressing 3D models in web-friendly formats.
 For a more detailed introduction, read the [launch presentation](https://gist.github.com/tracend/5368499)

+Currently supports the OBJ -> Three.js JSON conversion, using [grunt-three-obj](https://github.com/makesites/grunt-three-obj).

+More formats can be added by creating additional grunt plugins.

 ## Features